 The Prince Edward Island Writers’ Guild (PEIWG) is a dynamic organization dedicated to promoting the growth and quality of literary arts on PEI.
 It was founded in 1989 by a group of writers to unify literary programs such as writing workshops and readings, to create a formal intersection for discussion and action, and to speak periodically as one voice for the Island’s literary community.
 We are proud that our members are at a variety of stages in their writing careers, and that our membership is affordable so that anyone can join.
-This year, after receiving queries about membership options from ‘non-writers’ in the community, we were delighted to add a Supporting Membership category.
+After receiving queries about membership options from ‘non-writers’ in the community, we were delighted to add a Friends of the PEIWG category.

 The PEIWG is a registered, not-for-profit organization that operates with funds from membership dues and fundraising.
 We have a charitable tax number that allows us to issue tax-deductible receipts for donations.
 The PEI Writers’ Guild also receives support for specific projects from Innovation PEI via the Dept. of Economic Growth, Tourism and Culture.

 - Vice-President: Bruce McCallum